philipenzobui/tweet-virality-prediction/README.md

 ## Notebooks

 This repository contains two notebooks.
 The [first one](https://github.com/philipenzobui/tweet-virality-prediction/blob/main/data_preprocessing_github.ipynb) contains all the data cleaning, preprocessing and feature generation.
 The [second one](https://github.com/philipenzobui/tweet-virality-prediction/blob/main/machine_learning_github.ipynb) contains the statistical learning and evaluation of the different models.
+I do not extensively present the data exploration, feature generation, and model comparation steps.

 ## Evaluation